kevingstewart/acme-aio-lab/README.md

 A testing environment is contained within this repository in the form of a Docker Compose file.
 This ["all-in-one" Docker Compose](https://github.com/kevingstewart/acme-aio-lab/blob/main/acme-aio-internal-compose.yaml) creates the following services needed to build an ACMEv2 testing lab:

 - DNS server (bind9)
-- (2) ACME server implementations
+- (2) ACME servers
   - Pebble
   - SmallStep
-- (2) ACME client implementations
+- (2) ACME clients
-  - NGINX (configured as a simple TLS web server, with [Certbot](https://eff-certbot.readthedocs.io/en/stable/intro.html) ACME client)
+  - NGINX (configured as a simple TLS web server, with [acme.sh](https://github.com/acmesh-official/acme.sh) ACME client)
-  - Netshoot (generic network utility container, with Certbot ACME client)
+  - Netshoot (generic network utility container (named "utility"), with acme.sh ACME client)

 The compose file builds two networks - one "internal" managed by the DNS server, and one "external" for some services to expose ports outside the environment (specifically NGINX).